 - Operator identification.

-Known for rugged simplicity, high-speed marking and deep engraving capabilities, Dot Peen markers deliver a mark that is permanent and includes programmable character depth and size.
+Two key reasons why manufacturers from a wide range of industries choose dot peen are its high-speed marking and deep engraving capabilities. increase productivity and decrease waste.
+Dot Peen markers deliver a mark that includes programmable character depth and size.
 Dot Peen marking is also the least intrusive impact mark method.

 What is the Difference Between Dot Peen and Laser Marking?